 Various versions of Tiger Woods’ golf swing have dominated the world of golf ever since he burst onto the scene with a record-breaking 12 shot victory in the 1997 Masters.

 Very few players, even in the professional ranks, can match the strength, flexibility, and sheer athleticism of these guys.
-But golfers of all abilities can benefit from a study of the technical and biomechanical aspects of the Tiger swing.
+But golfers of all abilities can benefit from a study of the technical and biomechanical aspects of the swing that Tiger mastered.

 For a Detailed Video Analysis of the Tiger Woods Golf Swing Click Here Now